Laiba-Shehryar0-0/IF-LA-cash-dispensing-system/README.md

 # IF-LA-cash-dispensing-system
-similar to ATM management system (PF 2 semester project)
+similar to the ATM management system (PF 2 semester project)